Checkpoint-89/AI-Portfolio/README.md

 ## data exploration
 > Keywords: matplotlib, seaborn, plotly, Exploratory Data Analysis, Statistics, PCA, UI

-Provide, as a web interface, an exploratory tool to easely explore the OpenFoodFacts dataset.
+Provides, as a web interface, an exploratory tool to easely explore the OpenFoodFacts dataset.
 Requirements: using Ipywidget and Voila.

 ## image semantic segmentation
-> Keywords: Tensorflow, Encoder-Decoder, Transfer learning, Fine tuning, VGG16, Unet, ResNet, PspNet
+> Keywords: Tensorflow, Data Augmentation, Encoder-Decoder, Transfer learning, Fine tuning, VGG16, Unet, ResNet, PspNet

-Explore various semantic segmentation algorithms on the CityScapes dataset.
+Explores various semantic segmentation algorithms on the CityScapes dataset.
 The selected model is integrated with Azure ML and a light web app is developped in flask for demonstration purposes.

 ## market segmentation